irsbugs/irsbugs3.github.io/README.md

 │   │   │   ├── terrorism.rst                 <-- Write-up file
 │   │   │   └── uk-police.rst                 <-- Write-up file
 │   │   ├── README.rst                        <-- Explains what this directory is for.
 │   │   └── streisand-docs.rst                <-- This rst file is what the navigation button links to.
-Has the links to │   │                                             to the write-up files in the subdirectory streisand-docs │   │
+Has the links │   │                                             to the write-up files in the subdirectory streisand-docs │   │
 │   ├── about.rst                             <-- Jeremy's details.
 Displayed when clicking on the About button.